How To Winterize Your Pond

-How to winterize your pond.
-As the days grow shorter and the temperature falls, there are a few things you should do to get your pond ready for the winter and help ensure a healthy pond next spring.
+As the days grow shorter and the temperature falls, there are a few tasks that are essential to get your pond ready for the long winter and help ensure you have healthy fish next spring.
+Here are some tips to help you winterize your pond.

-You might also look at How To build a Winter Pond Cover
+We have all the Fall and Winter Pond Supplies you need to prepare your pond for the winter.
+You might also want to look at How To build a Winter Pond Cover

-Goldfish and koi are very hardy fishes; they can survive water temperatures as low as 0°C, which means they can survive in the pond over the winter as long as it doesn’t freeze solid.
+Goldfish and koi are very hardy fishes; they can survive water temperatures as low as 0°C, which means they can survive in the pond during the winter as long as it doesn’t freeze solid and they have adequate water quality and oxygen.
 To help ensure healthy fish in the spring, follow these steps:

 Hardy Water Lilies are easily wintered, just cut back the yellowing leaves and submerge the lilies to a depth where they will not freeze, usually 2 feet is sufficient.